Day: March 2, 2026

 Iran will hardly see a total “regime change,” but the Middle East has undoubtedly returned to the “jungle” it once was, facing growing military threats in the future, according to three prominent Middle East scholars in China whose views were widely disseminated in major national news publications ...

 China's equity benchmarks were little changed on Monday in the wake of the Iran conflict as surges in energy, defense and gold stocks offset plunges in airline and tourism shares.
-Mainland sentiment was supported by expectations Beijing may step in to ...
+Mainland sentiment was supported by expectations that Beijing may step in ...

 “Win or Lose, America Loses”: Chinese Analyst Says Trump’s Iran Gamble Will Hand Beijing a Strategic Victory